 We all know that kids learn best when they are engaged.
 Unfortunately, getting them engaged with their least favourite subjects is easier said than done.
-With key stage 1 and 2 children, having their work themed to something they are interested in can make a big difference to how they engage.
+With children, having their work themed to something they are interested in can make a big difference to how they engage with education.
 I’ve previously written about the Minecraft themed Learning resources my kids love so I thought I’d share some resources related to my kid’s other passion, football.

 Football Themed Maths Worksheets

 The first source to mention for really good football themed learning is Premier League Primary Stars.
 Premier League Primary Stars is initiative set up by the premier league to use the appeal of premier league football to inspire learning in primary schools.
 The resources in the site have been historically aimed at teachers but they have responded to lockdown by adding lots of home learning resources.
 You can find their great range of maths activities on their website.

 Primary Resources has collated a great collection of football themed maths worksheets.
 While a lot of them were created for the World Cup there are plenty of great activities like looking at stadium capacities and squad statistics.